 Toni Kroos (Germany)

-Tony Kroos announced his retirement from professional football at the age of 34 years in 2024.
-Tony Kroos played professional football for Germany as a central midfielder.
-Widely known for his exceptional passing, crossing, vision and set-piece ability, Tony Kroos has been regarded as one of the best midfielders of his generation.
+Tony Kroos announced his retirement at the age of 34 after last season.
+The central midfielder, widely known for his exceptional passing, crossing, vision, and set-piece abilities, goes into the history books as one of the best midfielders of his generation.

 “At the same time this decision means that my career as an active footballer will end this summer after the Euro championship.
 As I have always said: Real Madrid is and will be my last club.
 I am happy and proud that in my mind I found the right timing for my decision and that I could choose it by my own.
 My ambition was always to finish my career at the peak of my performance level.”